-The overall company focus should be on the "the big Game" — The Critical Number (see our blog on the topic).
-But the only way you can achieve the goal of the big Game is by acting on the everyday activities and behaviors that influence The Critical Number.
+The overall company focus should be on the "the big game" — The Critical Number.
+But the only way you can achieve the goal of the big game is by acting on the everyday activities and behaviors that influence The Critical Number.

 MiniGames provide the players on a team (workgroup, department, company) with a shared, common goal.
 While individual contribution is valued, individuals must unite as a team in order to reach the goal.
 MiniGame rewards are based on the success of the team.
 The shared reward gives each player a vested interest in helping his/her team achieve its goal.

 Create a Culture of Winning

 MiniGame play creates a winning environment where winners are recognized and results are rewarded.
 MiniGames instill the desire to win and, used often, can create a culture of winning.

 The end result of MiniGames is an improvement in the way we do business.
 Great Game companies routinely outperform their competitors and MiniGames are a key ingredient of that success.